Cooliosity/rottenfleshtofeather/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Rotten Flesh to Feather

+This is a Minecraft Fabric mod that allows the player to obtain feather by smelting rotten flesh in a furnace.

 ## License